VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 ### Intuition and Rationale

-In complex environments like protein folding, extrinsic rewards may be sparse.
-Intrinsic rewards provide motivation for exploration by rewarding novelty.
-Here, the RL agent is incentivized to explore states where the forward model's prediction error is high.
-This encourages exploration of less familiar regions in the conformational space, potentially leading to the discovery of better folding pathways.
+Intrinsic rewards encourage exploration, especially when extrinsic rewards are sparse.
+Here, the RL agent is motivated to explore states where the forward model's prediction error is high.
+A large error suggests that the state is novel or not well understood, thereby incentivizing the agent to explore such regions in the conformational space.
+This is critical for avoiding premature convergence on suboptimal folds.

 ---